Polaroid Plans Further Diversification

 The brand already appears on flat-screen TVs, portable DVD players, home DVD players and recorders, digital cameras and digital picture frames.

-In outlining its new MP3 and PMP strategy, the company said two of its planned digital A/V portables will feature Wi-Fi to enable Zune-like ad hoc wireless sharing among Polaroid devices and to download photos, music and video wirelessly from preselected content stores as simply as possible through cursor movements.
+In outlining its new MP3 and PMP strategy, the company said two of its planned digital A/V portables will feature Wi-Fi to enable Zune-like ad hoc wireless sharing among Polaroid devices and downloading photos, music and video wirelessly from pre-selected content stores as simply as possible through cursor movements.

 The company hasn't announced the preferred content partners whose brands would reside on the devices for one-click access.
 The rules for ad hoc sharing will be determined by the content partners, Polaroid added.

-Using analysts' definition of PMPs as offering minimum screen sizes of 3.5 inches compared with video-enabled MP3 players, Polaroid plans two video-enabled MP3 players and one PMP.
+Using analysts’ definition of PMPs as offering minimum screen sizes of 3.5 inchesm, compared with video-enabled MP3 players, Polaroid plans two video-enabled MP3 players and one PMP.

 The PMP and one video-enabled MP3 player will feature 802.11b/g Wi-Fi and hard disk drives, with the PMP available in 40GB and 80GB versions.
-These two models and a flash-memory-based MP3/video player store digital images, play protected WMV and WMA files, and play multiple variations of unprotected MPEG-4.
+These two models and a flash-memory-based MP3/video player store digital images, play protected Windows Media Video (WMV) and Windows Media Audio (WMA) files, and play multiple variations of unprotected MPEG-4.
 Content can be side-loaded to all three from a connected PC, but only the two HDD models will offer direct downloads via Wi-Fi from authorized sites.

 The first A/V portable to hit the market is the flash-based unit at less than an everyday $100.
 It's due at the end of March with 2.2-inch color screen, 512MB embedded flash memory and a microSD card slot.

-Larger screens, Wi-Fi and headset-stereo Bluetooth will appear on the two HDD models.
-They're due sometime in the second quarter.
-One model features 2.8-inch LCD screen, 30GB HDD and online content-store access via a five-key user interface.
+Larger screens, Wi-Fi, and headset-stereo Bluetooth will appear on the two HDD models.
+They’re due sometime in the second quarter.
+One model features a 2.8-inch LCD screen, 30GB HDD and online content-store access via a five-key user interface.

-The brand's first three PNDs were shown at January's International CES.
+The brand’s first three PNDs were shown at International CES.
 Details were unavailable.

 Their launch follows the fall 2006 launch of the company's first GPS device, a GPS-equipped handheld DVD player with 5.6-inch touch screen plus hard buttons, DVD/CD playback, suction-cup mounting, rechargeable battery and built-in FM transmitter to send audio to a car stereo system.

 Polaroid was acquired in 2005 by Petters Group Wordwide, then a Polaroid licensee, while Polaroid was in Chapter 11.
-The deal made Polaroid a wholly owned subsidiary of Petters, which had been licensing the Polaroid brand since 2003 for use in consumer electronics such as DVD players and televisions.
+The deal made Polaroid a wholly-owned subsidiary of Petters, which had been licensing the Polaroid brand since 2003 for use in consumer electronics such as DVD players and televisions.
+Petters had also partnered with World Wide Licenses in 2004 to distribute Polaroid-branded digital still cameras in North America.
+The acquisition gave Petters access to more Polaroid sales channels, its intellectual property and brand name.